port-labs/terraform-provider-port-labs/README.md

 ---

 Terraform utilizes the Terraform Registry to download and install providers.
-To install port-labs provider, copy and paste the following code into your Terraform file:
+To install the `port-labs` provider, copy and paste the following code into your Terraform file:

 ```terraform
 terraform {